scaffoldly/bump-version-action/README.md

 ## `commit-message-prefix`

-_Optional:_ If set, will create/overwrite a tag representing the major release ('v1').
-Only applicable during during postrelease
+_Optional:_ If set, this prefix will be added to any commit messages

 # Outputs